caseylilley/caseylilley.github.io/README.md

 ## Twitter Use Case - Spatio-Temporal Analysis of Users' Sentiments Across Space
 To learn more about the different uses and analyses of twitter data, I reviewed an [article](twittercase.md) investigating public sentiment across space using tweets.

+## Vulnerability Analysis and Issues of Reproducability in GIS
+For this [lab](vul.md), we attempted to reproduce an analysis conducted by Malcomb et al. on Malawi household climactic vulnerability.
+Our process revealed several issues in reproducibility and the importance of considering error and uncertainty, especially in the creation of social vulnerability indices.

 ## Modeling Flood Resiliency in Dar Es Salaam Using OSM
 By using data from the Resilience Academy and Ramani Huria, for Lab 6 I analyzed the density of buildings in each subward in Dar Es Salaam, Tanzania located in a floodplain.
 Read more about the analysis and view the map online: [Resiliency in Dar Es Salaam](resiliencyDar.md)